sapcc/hermes/README.md

 ----

-**Hermetis** is an audit trail service for OpenStack, originally designed for SAP's internal OpenStack Cloud.
+**Hermez** is an audit trail service for OpenStack, originally designed for SAP's internal OpenStack Cloud.

 ----